dc-sql/DBAid/README.md

+# DBAid
+## Overview
-##The Datacom Microsoft SQL Server monitoring and management solution.
+The Datacom Microsoft SQL Server monitoring and management solution.

-Compatible and tested with 2008 SP2+, 2008 R2, 2012, 2014, 2016, 2017
+Compatible and tested with 2008 SP2+, 2008 R2, 2012, 2014, 2016, 2017.
+N.B.
+Microsoft is removing extended support of SQL Server 2008 and SQL Server 2008 R2 in July 2019.
+DBAid will not be developed for 2008 and 2008 R2 compatibility after July 2019.

 Our goal is to provide a free repository of helpful monitoring and informational tools, that allow individuals to take control and manage large SQL Server environments.